Pollution Prevention and Control (PPC)

 The Council will take into consideration any representations made in relation to your application.

 A schedule of fees apply.
-You can check with the Environmental Health Department if you are unsure of the appropriate fee.
+You can check with the Environmental Health Service if you are unsure of the appropriate fee.

 Will Tacit Consent Apply?